Take care of your mental health with these apps!

 eMoods

-Bipolar Disorder affects a surprising number of people.
+Bipolar disorder affects a surprising number of people.
 It usually comes in two forms, with a couple of derivatives, and presents a severe problem.
 Like with many mental health disorders, BD is seriously misunderstood.
 It creates many complications, and while treatment can be difficult, eMoods is an app designed especially for people with BD.

 On its surface, eMoods is a simple mood tracking app where the data stays local to your device unless you expressly export it.
 It lets you track the severity of mania, depression, irritability, and anxiety symptoms.
 You can also tell it if you had any psychotic symptoms that day, whether in your manic or depressive state.
-From there, you can get a bird's eye calendar view for your analysis, or export a monthly report to send to your psychiatrist and/or therapist.
+From there, you can get a bird's eye calendar view for your analysis, or export a monthly report to send to your psychiatrist or therapist or both.

-Dealing with Bipolar Disorder isn't easy, but eMoods is here to help you track your moods and understand your symptoms.
-It even lets you export reports for your medical professional.

 DBT Coach

-Dialectical Behavioral Therapy, or DBT, is a derivative of Cognitive Behavioral Therapy, meant for those suffering from substance abuse or personality disorders, suicidal ideation, and so on.
+Dialectical behavioral therapy, or DBT, is a derivative of cognitive behavioral therapy, meant for those suffering from substance abuse or personality disorders, suicidal ideation, and so on.
 While less common than CBT, there are therapists out there who specialize in this practice.
-If you're looking to get a headstart, then check out DBT Coach.
+If you're looking to get a head start, then check out DBT Coach.

 Through the teaching of skills and techniques, DBT Coach hopes to improve your mindfulness.
 You'll be learning different lessons, completing exercises similar to DBT worksheets, and performing meditations.
 It's quite a robust app if we're honest.
 There are even discussion groups for you to talk to others who are also going through DBT!